Duc Toan Nguyen

 (Vietnamese: Nguyễn Đức Toàn)

-I am a first-year Ph.D. student in Electrical and Computer Engineering (ECE) at Rice University in Houston, TX, USA.
+I am a Ph.D. student in Electrical and Computer Engineering (ECE) at Rice University, where I am fortunate to be advised by Professor César A. Uribe.
+My research interests lie between Optimization theory, Riemannian geometry, and Machine Learning.
 I completed double bachelor degrees in Mathematics (with Department Honors) and Computer Science at Texas Christian University (TCU).
-My research interests lie between Optimization theory, Riemannian geometry, and Machine Learning.

 My own favorite quote: "Nothing is trivial in astute eyes."